 However, the devil is in the detail.
 First and foremost, it's not Shopify that insures you.
 Litigation is actually handled by a third party, the American broker Shipsurance.
 So you're not dealing with your trusted partner Shopify, but with an external entity whose processes are those of a traditional insurer.

-The $200 ceiling is a psychological "glass ceiling".
-It covers the average shopping basket of a beginner, but becomes instantly obsolete for any merchant selling electronics, fashion, branded cosmetics or designer goods, where the value very often exceeds this threshold.
+The $200 Limit is a psychologicalLimit glassLimit ".
+It covers the average beginner's basket, but becomes instantly obsolete for any merchant selling electronics, fashion, branded cosmetics or designer goods, where the value very often exceeds this threshold.

-The True Cost of Shopify's "Included" Insurance
+The True Cost of Shopify's "Included" Package Insurance

 And App Store Apps (Extend, etc.) : The Other Dead End